-Operating the boat with all four, fuel valves open, is not recommended and should be avoided.
-The engines will not draw fuel equally from the fuel tanks when both engines are operating from both tanks The fuel delivery lines are equipped with antisiphon valves where the lines attach to the fuel tanks.
+The fuel delivery lines are equipped with anti-siphon valves where the lines attach to the fuel tank.
 These valves help prevent gasoline from siphoning out of the fuel tank should a line rupture.

 All boats equipped with gasoline engines are required to have anti-siphon valves by the U.S. Coast Guard.

-DO NOT remove anti-siphon valves from system.
-Anti-siphon valves prevent fuel from flowing into bilge should a fuel hose or fitting leak.
-If the valve becomes clogged, clean and reinstall or replace it.
+DO NOT remove anti-siphon valves from the system.
+Anti-siphon valves prevent fuel from flowing into the bilge should a fuel hose or fitting leak.
+If the fuel valve becomes clogged, clean and reinstall or replace it.